uoftgasa/uoftgasa.github.io/markdown/index.md

 **Rush Hours**

 As in any city, there are times of day when more people are trying to get around.
 At these times, vehicles might be packed to crush depth, making it difficult or impossible to board.
 Graduate students are lucky to have typically flexible working hours; if you take transit regularly, it's worth investigating the times are which your routes are busiest so you can give yourself the option of a peaceful trip to the office.
-Rush hours for transit typicall
+Peak hours for transit are typically 7am-10am and 4pm-7pm.
+Maximum capacity is usually reached from 8am-9am and 5pm-6pm, tra

 #### GO Transit